 Olivia Newport created two stories filled with emotion and faith.
-In Christmas In Gold Newport created a strong lead character in Astrid; a woman who had experienced the worse man can hand out and through her faith in God, survived.
-This is not a feel good, Christmas is light and airy story.
+In Christmas In Gold Newport established a strong lead character in Astrid; a woman who had experienced the worse man can hand out and through her faith in God, survived.
+This is not a feel good, Christmas is light and airy, story.
 This story’s filled with the emotion of survival under the conditions of war and its aftermath and a determined stalker.
 Astrid’s strong enough to still believe in God‘s goodness after all life threw at her.
 I needed a Kleenex many times reading this pungent story.

 Using flashbacks by Astrid, Newport gave us a look at war-torn Germany.
 I am ashamed to say I never wondered how the German people lived during and after the war.
 Newport vividly described the devastation, property, and loss they endured.
 Through Newport‘s descriptive writing I could see each scene in my mind’s eye and feel the despair.
 I could feel Astrid’s fear, faith in God, her will to survive, and hope for the future.
 Through all she endured, she never lost her faith in God‘s grace and goodness.

 Carly’s story could appear on the front pages of any newspaper; stalking and obsession are prevalent today.
 Newport matured Carly throughout this story.
 Befriended by Astrid, Carly slowly stood up for herself and found all’s not lost.
-Astrid through her life’s testimony and her belief in God‘s grace and goodness, gave Carly hope.
-One woman near the end of her life journey and one just beginning, gave this story stark realism.
+Astrid through her life’s testimony and her belief in God‘s grace and goodness gave Carly hope.
+One woman near the end of her life journey and one just beginning gave this story stark realism.
 The ending of this story will bring tears to your eyes.

 In Christmas Blue, you will need to get out the Kleenex again.
 Newport created characters which will tear out your heart with their sadness, depression, and lack of life.
 I wanted to grab Angela and tell her how sorry I was for her loss.
-I also wanted to tell her, Carol would be ashamed of how she allowed to fall apart.
+I also wanted to tell her Carol would be ashamed of how she allowed herself to fall apart.
 Newport skillfully showed how depression affects our lives.

 As Newport had the committee bulldoze Angela into taking Carol’s job, I could feel her anger and frustration at each member.
 I could feel her thoughts of unworthiness and ineptness in planning this event.
 Angela’s a religious person, but she allowed the death of Carol to undermined her life; mentally and physically.
-However, I proudly watched as she took the bull by the horns and forged on; even though it was the last thing she wanted to do.
+However, I proudly watched as she took the bull by the horns and forged on; even though it was the last thing, she wanted to do.